 It introduces audiences to a nuanced, authentic Appalachia that is quite conscious of how it has been portrayed and the impacts of those portrayals.
 The documentary deconstructs mainstream representations while asking crucial questions: Where did the hillbilly archetype come from and why has it endured on-screen for more than a hundred years?
 How does it relate to the exploitation of the land and people who live there?
 How do Appalachian and rural people view themselves as a result of these negative portrayals, and what is the impact on the rest of America?

-We are Appalachian-American filmmakers who are committed to making this film in order to offer the world a rich and varied point of view of this historically misunderstood region.
+As Appalachian-American filmmakers, we committed to making this film in order to offer the world a rich and varied point of view of this historically misunderstood region.

 Ashley York grew up in the mountains of eastern Kentucky.
 She left the region to go to college where she experienced harsh ridicule and criticism due to her distinct regional accent.
 She later moved to Los Angeles to pursue a degree in documentary storytelling at the University of Southern California where she became inspired by Appalachian filmmakers Anne Lewis and Barbara Kopple, and began producing a body of work about the culture and experiences of rural people.
 Having personally experienced the media's negative portrayals over and over throughout her life, she has long been eager to make a film like hillbilly.
 Ashley's most recent film, Tig, premiered at the Sundance Film Festival in January 2015.